All posts

 The app's gamified ice-breakers are a low-stakes way into conversation when you want to connect but don't have an obvious opening.
 In the charged atmosphere of a Tyler The Creator or IDLES show, an in-app ice-breaker prompt could be the starting point for a genuinely interesting conversation.

-All Points East 2026 is a genuinely extraordinary proposition: Lorde, Tyler The Creator, Deftones, IDLES, and Twenty One Pilots across consecutive weekends in one of London's best parks.
-Whether you attend one show or all of them, each event day is its own unmissable experience.
+All Points East 2026 is a strong proposition: Lorde, Tyler The Creator, Deftones, IDLES, and Twenty One Pilots across consecutive weekends in one of London's best parks.
+Whether you attend one show or all of them, each event day is its own experience.

 Download FirstMove